 Appropriate Vaccine Usage

-This is the percentage of residents who were given the pneumonia and flu vaccines.
+This indicates the percentage of patients who were administered the flu and pneumonia vaccines.
 High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy